sydasif/python-book/docs/source/03_collection/04_string.md

 Hello Alex, you are 20 years old
 ```

 The `f-string` can do things that neither `%s` nor `format()` can do.
-Because of the fact that `f-strings` are evaluated at runtime, you can put any valid Python expression inside of them.
+Because `f-strings` are evaluated at runtime, you can put any valid Python expression inside of them.

 ```py
 age = 25